Most Beautiful Room

 Architecture

 Lourie & Chenoweth LLC won an international architectural design competition in 2001 for a new prototype metro canopy for the Washington Metro Area Transit Authority's (WMATA) Metro Canopy Program.
 Richard was lead designer on the competition and the Pilot Program as the team refined the steel and glass prototype.
-Eventually, Richard and Jon designed and built about fifty of the canopies across the Washington DC region, creating an instant icon and symbol of the Metro system.
-There are a few more still underway including a ninety-foot diameter glass dome at Dupont North Station and six canopies for National Park Service property, including the National Mall.
+Eventually, Richard and Jon designed and built about fifty of the canopies across the Washington DC region, creating an instant icon and symbol for the Metro system.
+The ninety-foot diameter glass dome at Dupont North Station has been completed now, and six canopies are underway for National Park Service property, including one at the Smithsonian on the National Mall.

 Drawing